sanukag/ai-maintenance-assistant/docs/containerisation.md

 ## Configuration

-Docker Compose automatically reads a `.env` file in the repository root.
-Copy the example before changing runtime values:
+Docker Compose automatically reads a `.env` file in the repository root when one exists.
+Copy the example only if you need to change runtime values such as
+ports:

 ```bash
 cp .env.example .env